sim31/frapps/concepts/apps/of2/OF2-CONCEPT.md

 ### 4. Respect Distribution

-1. Respect should be distributed to participants of break-out groups which were able to reach consensus
+1. Respect should be distributed to participants of each break-out group which was able to reach consensus:
    1. Level 6 receives 55 Respect;
    2. Level 5 receives 34 Respect;
    3. Level 4 receives 21 Respect;